jan-pfr/sem-group8/Use-Cases/Use-Case-1.md

 ### Goal in Context

-As an *User* I want *the countries in the world, continent and region organised by largest to smallest* so that *I can create a report for my organisation.*
+As an *User* I want *the population of countries in the world, continent and region organised by largest to smallest* so that *I can create a report for my organisation.*

 ### Scope